manmeet3/LC3/README.md

-This repo contains LC-3 assembly programs completed as a part of computer engineering, digital logic class at UCSC.
+This repo contains LC-3 assembly programs completed as a part of computer systems and assembly lang class at UCSC.